raph-ael/php-sdk-for-XING/README.md

 To use the package, you have to register at https://dev.xing.com/ and register yourself for a Xing application to get the consumer key/secret which you have to use with this package.

+The Xing API currently uses OAuth 1.0 as authentication/authorisation protocol.

 # Installation